-Although we talk about a brother who is an executor, the same rules apply to an administrator and a trustee, as well as a preliminary executor, administrator d.b.n., administrator c.t.a.d.b.n., administrator c.t.a., ancillary executor, ancillary administrator, and ancillary administrator c.t.a.
+Although we talk about a brother who is an executor, the same rules apply to a brother in any of the other fiduciary roles:an administrator and a trustee, as well as a preliminary executor, administrator d.b.n., administrator c.t.a.d.b.n., administrator c.t.a., ancillary executor, ancillary administrator, and ancillary administrator c.t.a.

 Above, we’ve referred to the executor as a manager.
 The legal term for someone managing money, including an executor is “fiduciary.”
 New York’s Estates, Powers and Trusts Law governs the conduct of an estate fiduciary, as well as a trustee and an agent under a Power of Attorney.